JHalt06/Books-For-The-Future/docs/DesignDoc.md

   * Brayden Castro

 ## Executive Summary
 This project is a web-based platform for managing school supplies and school supplies needs efficiently.
-It supports helpers by organizing and tracking items (Needs) for through a centralized system.
+It supports helpers by organizing and tracking items (Needs) through a centralized system.
 The goal is to streamline school supply allocation, prevent errors, and provide visibility into available and required supplies.

 ### Purpose
 >  _**[Sprint 2 & 4]** Provide a very brief statement about the project and the most
 > important user group and user goals._

-The purpose of this project is to provide users wuth a centralized, and friendly to use application for managing school supplies allocation.
-The primary users, helpers, can easily lorganize baskets for needed supplies, while the secondary users, admins, can monitor and validate activities.
+The purpose of this project is to provide users with a centralized, and friendly to use application for managing school supplies allocation.
+The primary users, helpers, can easily organize baskets for needed supplies, while the secondary users, admins, can monitor and validate activities.
 The system helps reduce manual tracking, prevent errors, and makes communication between helpers and admins easier and quicker.

 ### Glossary and Acronyms